 Iman was among the first waves of Syrian refugees to cross Jordan’s northern border in 2013.
 She settled with her family in a new camp that would later become the largest in Jordan, housing some 80,000 refugees.
 When she arrived with her estranged father and stepmother, services inside Za’atari camp were just being set up.

 The camp materialized within a matter of two weeks to accommodate the thousands of Syrian refugees fleeing daily attacks against the city of Dara’a in southwestern Syria.
 In the early days, access to running water and electricity were scarce.
-Tents frequently collapsed and left no privacy between the young and old, which only aggravated existing tensions within Rima’s family.
+Tents frequently collapsed and left no privacy between the young and old, which only aggravated existing tensions within Huda’s family.
 She yearned for an escape.

 One day, that escape presented itself in the form of a loud knock on her family’s tent from a man she’d never met before.

-Rima secretly wished that her marriage would lead to new opportunities, far from the influences of her conservative family, but those hopes soon vanished.
-Shortly after their wedding, Rima and her new husband moved into a caravan less than 100 feet from her former home – and her father’s watchful eye.
-A few weeks later, Rima learned that she was pregnant.
+Huda secretly wished that her marriage would lead to new opportunities, far from the influences of her conservative family, but those hopes soon vanished.
+Shortly after their wedding, Huda and her new husband moved into a caravan less than 100 feet from her former home – and her father’s watchful eye.
+A few weeks later, Huda learned that she was pregnant.

 By educating girls about the realities of marrying before they're ready, girls can question for themselves whether an early marriage is the right decision for them.